amazon-archives/sql-cli/README.md

 ODFE SQL CLI is a stand alone Python application and can be launched by a wake word `odfesql`.
 It serves as a support only for
 [Open Distro SQL plugin for Elasticsearch](https://opendistro.github.io/for-elasticsearch-docs/docs/sql/).
-User must have ODFE SQL plugin installed to the Elasticsearch instance to connect to.
-Usr can run this CLI on any OS we support, and connect to any valid remote Elasticsearch endpoint.
+User must have ODFE SQL plugin installed to the Elasticsearch instance for connection.
+Usr can run this CLI from MacOS and Linux, and connect to any valid Elasticsearch endpoint such as AWS Elasticsearch.

 ## Installation